 On November 1, 2016, 52 Insights profiled Intraspexion CEO Nick Brestoff in an article about the use of AI in law.

-Legal IT News: Peppermint, Digital Courtrooms, Eclipse, nQueue, CloudNine, Heureka, Onit, World Software, Intraspexion + more
+Legal IT insider: Peppermint, Digital Courtrooms, Eclipse, nQueue, CloudNine, Heureka, Onit, World Software, Intraspexion + more

 F. Scott Barker, author of numerous database programming books, recipient of the Microsoft MVP Award, and a prolific dtSearch Engine third-party developer, has joined Intraspexion’s team as a co-founder.
 “For the first time in decades, I joined a startup team because this is a killer app for deep learning,” said Barker.
 “When combined with the power of dtSearch, Intraspexion is a dream come true for corporate and governmental users.
 Who doesn’t want less litigation?”